Cortereggio

 The hamlet of Cortereggio (Cortress in Piedmontese) is located within the municipality of San Giorgio Canavese, in the province of Turin, and currently has 229 inhabitants.
-The settlement is situated south of the municipal seat, about 5 kilometers away, at an altitude of 245 meters above sea level, in an entirely flat area next to the Orco Stream.
+The settlement is situated south of the municipal seat, about 5 kilometres away, at an altitude of 245 meters above sea level, in an entirely flat area next to the Orco Stream.
 The main roads leading to Cortereggio connect it to the nearby towns of Lusigliè and San Giusto Canavese.
 Archival documentation and the toponym itself (Curtis Regia) confirm the early medieval origin of the settlement of Cortereggio.